hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/ReadMe.md

     * mean time decay curve generation, given `x,y`.
 Python will fit the curve and generate `a,b,k` for you
     * half life decay curbe generation, given `x,y`.
 Python will fit the curve and generate `a,b,k` for you
     * Given y at mean_time or half_life, calculate the x at the point and calculate decay rate
+  * NOTE: Sometimes, the initial value can be terribly huge and much larger than all the other values.
+This may lead to a negative decay rate.
+The solution is, either you rmeove this outlier for both x and y, or when you are generating x, y values, user higher resolution for x (time) and record y values.
+For example, you were using x for each 1 hour, now you change to each second

 ********************************************************************************